paypal/dustjs-onload-context/README.md

-dustjs-onload-context extends dustjs to support `dust.onLoad` callbacks which accept the current rendering context.
+`dustjs-onload-context` extends dustjs to support `dust.onLoad` callbacks which accept the current rendering context as the second parameter.
 This can be useful when it's necessary to resolve templates based on state in the render context.

 [![Build Status](https://travis-ci.org/totherik/dustjs-onload-context.png)](https://travis-ci.org/totherik/dustjs-onload-context)